tlorius/lab-react-stack-tracker/README.md

 <br>

-#### 5.3 | Render the Back Button
+### Bonus: Iteration 7 | Back to Visited Company

-Next, render the tech stack of the company as a list of links.
+In this iteration, you should implement a back button in the `TechnologyPage` component that allows users to navigate back to the page of the company they visited previously.
+Here is how to do it:

-For each technology, display its `name` and `image`, and wrap them in a React Router `Link` component to make them clickable links.
-To allow users to navigate to a technology details page, embed the technology `slug` in the URL of the `Link`.
+When the user navigates from a `CompanyPage` to a `TechnologyPage`, include a [query string](https://www.techopedia.com/definition/1228/query-string) in the URL containing a `slug` (name) of the current company.
+Next, on the `TechnologyPage`, retrieve the query string using `useSearchParams()` and create a **<kbd>Back</kbd>** button that navigates the user back to the `CompanyPage` of the last visited company.

 <br>